 • Venous Thromboembolism (DVT, PE)

 As noted above, patient encounters will be monitored by completion of the Clinical Log (on one45).
-At the midpoint of each of the four week rotations (i.e., near the end of week 2 and end of week 6), students will review the Clinical Log with their residents and attendings.
+At the midpoint of each of the 3-week rotations, students will review the Clinical Log with their residents and attendings.
 This will allow students to focus subsequent clinical encounters to maximize the chance of a direct clinical experience with patients with the conditions listed above.
-All students will also have an individual mid-clerkship meeting with the clerkship director sometime during week 4 or week 5 of the clerkship.
+All students will also have an individual mid-clerkship meeting with the clerkship director sometime during week 3 or week 4 of the clerkship.
 During that meeting each student’s overall clinical experiences will be discussed, including a review of the Clinical Log.
 If needed, a student’s subsequent clinical rotation will be modified to the extent possible to maximize the chance of direct clinical experiences with patients with the conditions listed above.
 If despite these efforts it is determined later in the clerkship that a student might not get a direct clinical experience with a patient with one of the above conditions, an indirect experience will be created.
 For example, a student might be asked to interview and examine a patient with one of the above conditions on a different ward service.
 The student would then review the case with his/her resident and/or attending.
 Another option (much less desirable) is to have a clinical discussion about the topic with the resident or attending or the clerkship director (without the student seeing a patient individually).
 A given student can “miss” having a direct clinical encounter with patients for only two of the above conditions.
 They must have an indirect clinical encounter of some kind for these conditions.
 The extent of the interaction will be documented in the Clinical Log.